gasagna/Flows.jl/README.md

 ```julia
 scheme = IMEXRK3R2R(IMEXRKCB3e, x, false),
 ```
-where the first argument is a tableau (IMEXRKCB3e/IMEXRKCB3e for IMEXRK3R2R implementations), `x` is an object of type `FooBar` (used to allocate internal storage for the scheme) and the last argument is a boolean to activate the embedded scheme.
+where the first argument is a tableau (IMEXRKCB3e/IMEXRKCB3e for three register implementations of 2R scheme), `x` is an object of type `FooBar` (used to allocate internal storage for the scheme) and the last argument is a boolean flag to activate the embedded scheme.
+When this is activated, the state calculate by the embedded scheme at the end of a time step can be read from `scheme.storage[5]`.

-The fourth order scheme is constructed using
+The fourth order scheme (using a four register implementation of the 3R scheme) is constructed using
 ```julia
 scheme = IMEXRK4R3R(IMEXRKCB4, x, false),
 ```
+*Do not mix implementations and schemes*, as it leads to wrong integration result.

 ### Time stepping ###
 A time step is calculated with